wilsonmar/wilsonmar.github.io/shop/index.md

 <a name="Water"></a>

-### Water tube & internal bladder
+### Water

    Normally a person needs a half gallon (64 oz) per day or more.
    Water weighs 8 pounds per gallon.
+So it can be the heaviest item in your backpack.

    [_] A "LifeStraw" to suck water from a sack inside the backpack is great not just for backpackers.
    Offices can have water quality issues too.